justinlecorre/Cohort-Analysis/README.md

 - Implementing a customer loyalty programme could provide an incentive for these customers to return outside of the holiday period
 - This could be in the form of rewards, discounts and offers.

-Such strategies could engage customers and increase retention beyond the holiday season.
+In summary, cohort analysis has highlighted a seasonal trend among the customers and such strategies could help to increase retention beyond the holiday period.